Ginger Bee's Knees

 Instructions

 1. To make the ginger simple syrup, peel the ginger root and slice it into medallions.
 Combine the ginger with the water and sugar in a saucepan.
 Bring to a boil, and then reduce to a low boil.
 Cook until the mixture has reduced significantly and turned a pale golden color.
 It should be thick enough to coat the back of a spoon.
-Keep an eye on it and don't let it go too far.
 Strain the simple syrup through a fine-mesh sieve to remove all the ginger medallions and any wayward pulp.

 3. Allow the simple syrups to chill for at least several hours.
 They can be stored in sealed containers in the refrigerator for weeks.